dannymagnus/CI_MS2_Space-Trek/README.md

 <img src="docs/features/colour_pallette.png">

 ### Fonts
-My heading font is Cormorant Garamond from Google Fonts.
-I chose this font because:
+My first heading font is a custom font StarTrekEnterpriseFuture.
+I chose this font because it closley resembles the Linotype fonts used in the orginal Star-Trek TV show which inspired this site.<br>
-- The elegant and curved nature is similar to the fonts used in the products on display.
-- It gives a contrast to the font used for the body text so the headers stand out.
+The second heading font is Rambla from Google Fonts.
+This was chosen for the fact that is was recommended to be a space style font inkeeping with the main logo font.
 <br>
-My body font is Playfair Display from Google Fonts.
+My body font is Lato from Google Fonts.
 I chose this font because:
-It contrasts well with the header font.
+It was suggested by Google to complement the header font.

 ### Structure
-The structure of the site is to contain five pages in order;
+The structure of the site is to contain four pages in order;
 - Home
-- Products
 - About
-- Contact
+- Quiz
 - 404 (internal page for page not found errors)
+- Contact modal - not a page in itself but an overlay available from all page footers

 Each page contains the following structure